 The next patient talks about being involved in a healing ceremony at a Mesoamerican step-pyramid, and damn it if In Search Of… doesn’t have exactly the right file footage library to illustrate that.

 Talking now to Dr Wombak, who Nimoy claims has regressed ‘more than two thousand persons in her search for scientifically valid data on the reincarnation experience’.
 Dr Wombak says that there’s past life recall contains both fantasy and checkable information.
 She’s very definitely a true believer, seeing reincarnation as just another area for psychological study.
-She seems a strangely down-to-earth person, less bizarrely dressed than many people on this show.
+But she seems a strangely down-to-earth person, less bizarrely dressed than many people on this show.
 In fact, she reminds me a little of a math teacher I had in high school.

 Dr Wombak’s technique is to plant a post-hypnotic suggestion during regression to make her patient able to fill in a detailed questionnaire when they wake up.
 I have no comment on what this says about reincarnation, but it reminds me why I steered the hell clear of psych classes at university.